PapaCapricorn/shiftstoned/src/site/articles/format-updates/2021-09-23-formatUpdatesSeptember2021.md

 articleSubtitle: "Changes to Expedition and Draft Packs from the 9/23 patch"
 showOnly: "draft"
 ---
 **{% date page.date %}** - *Eternal's* Draft Packs [were updated today][Update]{target="_blank"} with new cards.
-Aong with some buffs and nerfs, these changes should shake up Expedition before the format's upcoming $5k Open tournament.
+Alongside a handful of buffs and nerfs, these changes should shake up Expedition before the format's upcoming $5k Open tournament.
 Draft is also being refreshed with weighting changes and a swapped pack order.

  [Update]: https://www.direwolfdigital.com/news/9-23-live-balance-updates/